-Let European Springs take you on a journey through the winding turns of industry and manufacturing, where we will look at how springs are used in various industries.
+Let European Springs take you on a journey through the winding turns of industry and manufacturing, exploring how springs are used in various sectors.

 Springs in Land Transport

-There are a couple of areas in which springs are used within transport; the most important of which is within suspension systems.
-In small vehicles, such as two seater cars, bicycles, and motorcycles, the type of suspension that is used consists of coiled helical springs, as they can provide excellent absorption when going over small lumps and bumps in the road.
+There are a couple of areas in which springs are used within transport; the most important of these is their use in suspension systems.
+In small vehicles, such as two-seater cars and motorcycles, the suspension system consists of coiled helical springs, as these provide excellent absorption when going over small holes and bumps in the road.

-In larger vehicles, such as SUVs, buses and lorries, these springs are used but there is another form of spring that is used within the suspension system; leaf springs.
-These springs are great for supporting larger loads, such as heavier chassis, containers, and cabins.
+In larger vehicles, such as SUVs, buses and lorries, another form of spring is used within suspension systems: leaf springs.
+These springs are great for supporting larger loads, such as heavier chassis, containers and cabins.

-In even larger vehicles, such as trains, a combination of the two are used; leaf springs and coiled helical springs are used to ensure that the heavy load is guiding the wheels and axles along the track and leaf springs are used in the wheel suspension system.
+In even larger vehicles, such as trains, a combination of the two are used; leaf springs and coiled helical springs are combined to ensure that the heavy load is guided by the wheels and axles along the track.

 Springs in Air Transport

 When it comes to aeroplane manufacturing, springs are used in everything from levers and ignition systems to landing gears.
-With each spring that is manufactured, because of the nature of the industry, they must be of extremely high quality to ensure that no safety regulations have been missed and that all the necessary quality checks have been made.
+Because of the demanding precision of the industry, each spring must be of extremely high quality to ensure that no safety regulations have been missed and that all the necessary quality checks have been made.

 Springs in the Oil and Gas Industry

-The oil and gas industry is one that has an incredible amount of money invested into it, as the rewards can be astronomical.
-In the North Sea alone, the amount of profit that it generates is roughly £7 billion.
-However, the large amount of revenue comes with health and safety risks, especially when oil workers are hundreds of miles offshore.
+The oil and gas industry have an incredible amount of money invested into it, as the profits can be astronomical.
+In the North Sea, energy companies are preparing to invest £5bn in new capital projects in 2018, which could include up to 16 oil & gas developments.
+However, this large amount of revenue comes with health and safety risks, especially when oil workers are stationed hundreds of miles offshore.

-The main use of springs is to operate the mechanistic systems on the oil rig but, more importantly, springs are also used in the drilling of the rock so that the oil can be extracted.
+Various springs are used to operate the mechanistic systems on the oil rig but, more importantly, springs are also used in the drilling of the rock so that the oil can be extracted.

 When drilling in a pneumatic way, the repetitive nature of the drill can cause oil leaks which are disastrous for the environment.
 Springs help with this by providing shock absorption for the drill and help to prevent any gas or oil leaking from the well.